 Those of us involved were discussing the merits of women in games development, in broad fashion.
 Why do women need promoting?
 Does the topic even merit discussion?
 Why and how are women discouraged from this and other, supposedly masculine fields?
 It is in this particular frame that I find myself drawn onwards to Virginia Woolf’s work.
 To quote:

-In A Room of One’s Own, [Woolf] explored the cultural and economic constraints on female creativity, and pondered the historical and political obstacles which have hampered the establishing of a female literary tradition.
+In A Room of One’s Own, [Woolf] explored the cultural and economic constraints on female creativity, and pondered the historical and political obstacles which have hampered the establishing of a female literary tradition.Jenainati & Groves

 The important point I found was that in the late 1920s, Virginia Woolf was pushing for greater female representation in the literary genre.
-Books were being written by men, for men and women, with only a masculine viewpoint on who and what women are.
-Not only does this have an impact upon employment, barring all but a few women writers, but it also has gross a social impact.
-Women were left to the mercy of an overwhelmingly masculine media view, dictating the value of their own identities in society.
+Books were being written by men, for men and women, thus representing only a masculine viewpoint on who and what women are.
+Not only does this have an impact upon employment — barring all but a few women writers from paid work in the medium — but it also has a gross social impact.
+Women were at the mercy of an overwhelmingly masculine media view which dictated the value of their own identities in society.